Sunrise in Johannesburg

 Core area “Climate and energy, just transition” Supporting a socially just transition Internal link

 South Africa is experiencing an energy crisis.
-The power supply has to be switched off for up to 12 hours a day.
-A national state of disaster was even temporarily declared.
-The energy infrastructure is in poor repair – a result of decades of underinvestment and criminal activities.
-The crisis is having a devastating impact on the country’s population and its economic development.
+While the rolling blackouts have ceased for the time being, the energy infrastructure is in poor repair – a result of decades of underinvestment and criminal activity.
+The crisis is having a devastating impact on the country's population and its economic development.
 Germany is supporting its partner country in effecting a socially just energy transition.

 View of the government building in Pretoria